-Depending on the frequency described below, clean the sediment trap and check the pressure.
+Depending on the frequency described below, clean the filter valve (where necessary the sediment trap) and check the pressure.

-- Immediately after commissioning (remove waste generated by the installation: seals, oakum, filings, etc.), - Then during each maintenance operation (remove particulate matter and sediment contained in the heating water).
+- Immediately after commissioning (remove waste generated by the installation: seals, oakum, filings, etc.), - In the first two months after commissioning and depending on the type of installation, - Then during each maintenance operation (remove particulate matter and sediment contained in the heating water).